johansantana/alien-invasion/README.md

 # Space Shooter Game with Pygame

 This is a Space Shooter-style game made in Python using the Pygame library.
+This game is based on a project from the book "Python Crash Course" with a few features and personal look and feel.
 Follow these steps to run the game.

 ## Running the game